 “…From this very question to a discussion we had come from Egypt, of which I was doubtful whether the true nature fabulamne? call, but after consultation with the anatomy books but I found the nerve to go up to the finger of the left hand born from the heart of a small neighbor, and stop there twisted the fingers of the same ailment, and he was seen as old as the ring finger around the crown.”

 (We’d appreciate a better translation of this passage if any of our readers are familiar with Latin!)

-This is an ancient myth which found its way into modern culture.
-Such myths of a vein or nerve directly connecting a single finger to the heart pre-dated modern understanding of the circulatory system.
+The idea that wedding rings are worn on the ring finger because that digit uniquely connects directly to the heart is an ancient myth which found its way into modern culture.
+Such myths of a vein or nerve directly connecting a single finger to the heart originated before modern understanding of the circulatory and nervous systems.